Critical Analysis of Maeda Design in Tech Report 2017

 Appeal After Appeal and A Bevy Of Second String Law School Professors

-Obviously, Samsung was stung by the loss and set about marshaling one appeal after another in an attempt to overturn the judgement and reduce the dollar value of the damages.
-This was of course their legal right.
+Obviously, Samsung was stung by the loss and set about marshaling one appeal after another in an attempt to overturn the judgment and reduce the dollar value of the damages.
+This was, of course, their legal right.
 No one denies that fact.

 However, aside from its legal appeals focused on reducing the amount to be paid to Apple, Samsung also began quietly applying less direct and more insidious pressure to advance its larger legal agenda.
 Much to the surprise of design patent experts tracking the case, Samsung suddenly rallied a large body of mostly second-string law professors and tech journalist who as a group began attacking the very core of how damages were calculated in US designs patents cases.